henryw374/ginandtomic/README.md

 ## problem areas
 ; reference to entity maps is maintained... no detached objects as yet
 ; doing a reify per entity.. dont know if that is a good idea... perm gen fills up?
+; the classes are generated from the most up to date model of the db... so if querying an old model they may not match. this is a trickier problem

 ## License